abhinav-Katiyan/Economic-and-Population-Comparison-Tool/README.md

 - **`data_fetching.py`**: Contains functions for fetching and processing data from the World Bank API (if separate).
 - **`plotting.py`**: Contains functions for plotting different types of charts (if separate).

-## Contributing

-If you would like to contribute to this project, please fork the repository and submit a pull request with your changes.
-For detailed information on contributing, refer to the [CONTRIBUTING.md](CONTRIBUTING.md) file.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

 ## Contact

-For any questions or feedback, please open an issue or contact [your email](mailto:youremail@example.com).
+For any questions or feedback, please open an issue or contact abhinavkatiyan21@gmail.com